Jimmy2027/mlebe_RepSep/README.md

-# Improving Registration in Small Animal Brain Imaging
+# An Optimized, Hackable, Standards-Adherent Registration Pipeline for Small Animal Brain Imaging

 These are the content files used to generate scientific communication materials for the “Improving Registration in Small Animal Brain Imaging” project.